Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ## UX Design - User Experience

-The recipe cookbook enables the user to; firstly, view the; cooking time, serving and calories per recipe, then view the recipe instructions, search recipe using the search bar, filter diet and health labels for example; gluten-free and find recipes pertaining to filter.
+The recipe cookbook enables the user to; firstly view the; cooking time, serving and calories per recipe, then view the recipe instructions, search recipe using the search bar, filter diet and health labels for example; gluten-free and find recipes pertaining to filter.
 The registered users are able to login, add, edit and delete their own recipes without deleting those that have been added by the website author.
 The website contains a navigation bar whereby the user can click on the 'cookbook logo' and return to the homepage.
 The navigation bar also contains; login, register, add (only once logged in) buttons.